Support Us

 Benefits of the Program

-Sustainable Economies Legal Fellows receive training, mentorship, and other resources through our Monthly Fellows Calls and two annual, multi-day, in-person convenings in the Spring (May/June); and the Fall (Sept/Oct).
+Sustainable Economies Legal Fellows receive training, mentorship, and other resources through our Monthly Fellows Calls, other scheduled calls and resources, and our multi-day, in-person convenings each year, normally held in the Fall.

 The Sustainable Economies Law Center’s Legal Fellowship is an unpaid fellowship.
-However, we do provide reimbursement for travel and lodging expenses for the two multi-day Fellows Convenings on a need-basis, as our funding permits.
-1st and 2nd year Fellows will be given priority for expense reimbursements.
+However, we do sponsor annual membership in the Cooperative Professionals Guild for all active Fellows who are interested, and we provide reimbursement for travel and lodging expenses for the annual multi-day Fellows Convenings on a need-basis, as our funding permits.
+1st and 2nd year Fellows and our most active Fellows from previous years will be given priority for expense reimbursements.

 Applications